 She will ensure that mediawatch-uk maintains its reputation for principled protest, informed comment and reliable research

-during the last 50 years.
-I believe that, in Vivienne Pattison, mediawatch-uk has the person to meet the challenges of ensuring that the Media is responsible for what it produces, and in safeguarding what the general public can reasonably expect from
+anytime during the last 50 years.
+I believe that, in Vivienne Pattison, mediawatch-uk has the person to meet the challenges of ensuring that the Media is responsible for what it produces, and in safeguarding what the general public can

 In 25 post-watershed programmes monitored last week, 'serious' expletives – 'fuck', 'shit' and 'piss' – were used a total of 155 times.
 When a similar monitoring exercise was carried out a year ago, the words were used only 127 times.

-made by Michael Grade and Jana Bennet were responding to the public concern there was.
-What your results show is broadcasters have paid lip service, made all the right noises, but they haven't actually done anything to reduce the level of swearing.
+comments made by Michael Grade and Jana Bennet were responding to the public concern there was.
+What your results show is broadcasters have paid lip service, made all the right noises, but they haven't actually done anything to reduce the level

 Ofcom, the TV censor has just closed a consultation on the wording of its programme code.